Multi-Objective Tweezers in Scattering Media

+Radiation forces and torques enable the manipulation of objects with acoustic and electromagnetic waves.
+Yet, harnessing them in complex scattering media remains a formidable challenge, especially when multiple objects must be controlled under competing objectives.
+Here, we demonstrate that sound or light can be shaped to tailor momentum transfer to multiple objects simultaneously in a complex scattering medium.
+For a single object, our theory yields the maximal achievable force or torque; for multiple objects, it produces Pareto-optimal actuation and exact bounds on the simultaneous realization of incompatible objectives.
+This opens new applications for wave tweezers, enabling selective and precise manipulation of objects within complex media, ranging from the handling of cells, organoids, or microrobots, to targeted drug delivery in biological media.

 When propagating through complex media, waves -- acoustic or electromagnetic, among others -- undergo repeated scattering events due to inhomogeneities, which challenges our ability to control and predict their propagation.
-Foundational works in acoustics by Fink and colleagues showed that wavefronts can be time-reversed to refocus through complex media, revealing that multiple scattering does not necessarily lead to information loss \cite{fink_time-reversed_2000,horodynski2021invariance}.
-Building on these ideas, Vellekoop et al.\ later demonstrated that tailored wavefronts can focus light through opaque, strongly scattering media, marking the experimental inception of the field of wavefront shaping in optics \cite{vellekoop_focusing_2007,mosk_controlling_2012}, and further accelerated by the experimental measurement of the optical transmission matrix (a subset of the full scattering matrix $\bold{S}$ capturing the far-field information of the wave propagation) \cite{popoffMeasuringTransmissionMatrix2010}.
-A key concept in modern wavefront shaping is the use of the Generalized Wigner-Smith (GWS) matrix, defined as
+Early work in acoustics showed that wavefronts can be time-reversed to refocus through complex media, revealing that multiple scattering does not necessarily lead to information loss \cite{fink_time-reversed_2000,horodynski2021invariance}.
+Subsequent optical experiments demonstrated that tailored wavefronts can focus light through opaque, strongly scattering media, marking the experimental inception of the field of wavefront shaping in optics \cite{vellekoop_focusing_2007,mosk_controlling_2012}, and further accelerated by the measurement of the optical transmission matrix \cite{popoffMeasuringTransmissionMatrix2010}.
+A key concept in modern wavefront shaping is the use of the Generalized Wigner-Smith (GWS) matrix, defined from the scattering matrix $\bold{S}$ as